About GOTM

 The Golden Offering for Tennessee Missions is meeting human needs through Compassion Ministries.
 It’s Disaster Relief helping restore a community after a storm.
 It’s Baptist Collegiate Ministries sharing the hope of Jesus on Tennessee college campuses.
 It’s reaching the spiritually lost in Tennessee through evangelism.
 And so much more.

 The Golden Offering is collected all year, from September 1st thru August 31st, with special emphasis during the month of September.
+Over the past several years, Tennessee Baptists have exceeded the historic giving of the previous year.
+This reflects the faithfulness and collaboration of Tennessee Baptists and Tennessee Baptist Churches who desire to share the Good News with every person in Tennessee

 The Week of Prayer for Tennessee Missions is a concentrated time of prayer for Tennessee Baptists which coincides with the Golden Offering for Tennessee Missions.
 While traditionally observed during the second week in September, churches can choose any week of the year that is convenient to them.